sedostheatre/sedos.co.uk/input/shows/2016-i-love-you-youre-perfect-now-change.md

 year: "2016"
 authors: Book and Lyrics by JOE DIPIETRO
 authors2: Music by JIMMY ROBERTS
-subtitle: A cabaret style show celebrates and reflects on the beauty and comedy of love in all its guises
+subtitle: A cabaret style show which celebrates and reflects on the beauty and comedy of love in all its guises
 showtimes:
   - time: 2016-03-08 19:30
   - time: 2016-03-09 19:30